ireish/IllumioAssessment/README.md

 **Reason:** TCP is the default protocol for many common applications, including web traffic (HTTP/HTTPS), email, and file transfers, due to its reliable connection-oriented nature.

 **Scalability:** The parser uses BufferedReader for line-by-line processing, making it efficient for handling large files.

+## **Testing & Validation**

+I performed some basic validation and testing to ensure the application's functionality, reliability, and correctness.
+1. **Sample Data Validation**:
+   - Created sample flow log records and lookup table files for testing.
+   - Verified that the output files (`tag_count.txt` and `portProtocol_count.txt`) were successfully generated with the expected data.

+2. **Data Integrity Check**:
+   - Implemented validation to ensure that each row in the lookup table contains exactly three comma-separated values (`dstport`, `protocol`, and `tag`).
+   - Lines with invalid formatting were logged for debugging and skipped during processing.

+3. **Blank Line Handling**:
+   - Validated that the parser effectively skips blank lines or newlines in all input files to ensure clean processing.

+4. **Error Handling**:
+   - Integrated `try-catch` blocks to handle file writing errors gracefully.
+   - Ensured meaningful error messages are logged to `System.err` if any issues occur during file writing.

+5. **Edge Case Testing**:
+   - Tested the parser with:
+     - Empty input files to ensure no crashes or undefined behavior.
+     - Unmapped protocols to confirm fallback logic assigns "Unassigned" or "Untagged" as default tags.